 Garrett typed in the sequence and Ben was lifted higher while the remaining thirty-eight mechanical arms whizzed around him, scanning every molecule as his unconscious body was manipulated into every possible position it could form.

 “What are you doing after this?”
 Garrett asked.

 “I don’t know.
 I might check out the new holo-film across town.
-I hear they’ve created a new environment program that utilizes the theater so you actually feel like you are there.”
+I hear they’ve created a new environment program that utilizes the theater so you actually feel like you are there without physically plugging in.”

 “Interesting.
 They showing anything good?”

 The apparatus finished scanning Ben’s body and lowered him back onto the chair.

 “I don’t care.”

 “You played assistant today, so you pick.”

 “Fine.
 I’ll take the head.”